shreya-sk/CLI-Weather-App/README.md

-# CLI-Weather-App
-Learning project #2!
-Trying to extend my golang capabilities to experiment with API retrievals :)
 # CLI-Weather-App (Docker Optimized)

 A command-line weather application built in Go that fetches real-time weather data from OpenWeatherMap API.
 This branch demonstrates **Docker multi-stage builds** for production-ready containerization.